 Whether or not criminal charges are filed, the College will initiate an investigation as provided in this Policy where appropriate.
 The "Requesting Confidentiality to a Non-Confidential Source" Section below includes additional information regarding requests for confidentiality or requests that no investigation be conducted.
 Any pending criminal investigation or criminal proceeding may have some impact on the timing of the College's investigation, but the College will commence or resume its own investigation as soon as is practicable under the circumstances.
 The College reserves the right to commence and/or complete its own investigation prior to the completion of any criminal investigation or criminal proceeding.
 The College also may, in some circumstances, be required by law enforcement to defer the fact-finding portion of its investigation for a limited time while law enforcement gathers evidence.
-In such cases, the Title IX Coordinator shall inform the parties of the need to defer the College's fact-finding resumes.
+In such cases, the Title IX Coordinator shall inform the parties of the need to defer the College's fact-finding, provide regular updates on the status of the investigation and notify the parties when the College's fact-finding resumes.
 During this time period, the College will take any additional measures necessary to protect and support the parties and the College community.
 The College's authority to sanction members of the College community applies only to the violation of College rules, policies and procedures.